cgat-developers/ruffus/doc/tutorials/manual/tasks_as_recipes.rst

     #.
 The pipeline stage will be rerun if:

-        * If any of the input files are new (newer than the output files)
+        * If any of the *inputs* files are new (newer than the *output* files)
-        * If any of the output files are missing
+        * If any of the *output* files are missing

     #.
 In addition, it is possible to run jobs which create files from scratch.

-        * If no input file names supplied, the job will only run if any output file is missing.
+        * If no *inputs* file names are supplied, the job will only run if any *output* file is missing.

     #.
-Finally, if no output file names are supplied, the job will always run.
+Finally, if no *outputs* file names are supplied, the job will always run.

     The `example <manual.files.example>`_ in the next chapter shows how this works in practice.

 .. index::
-    single: Exception; Missing input files
+    pair: Exception; Missing input files

 =======================================
 Missing files
 =======================================

-    If the input files for a job are missing, the task function will have no way to produce its output.
+    If the *inputs* files for a job are missing, the task function will have no way to produce its *output*.
 In this case, a ``MissingInputFileError`` exception will be raised automatically.
 For example,

         ::